 include projects like regional oil and gas pipelines, programmes to improve health and access to energy, as well as, the expansion of university education and job training in the coming years.

-The countries of the Horn of Africa are making important yet unheralded progress in economic growth and political stability, United Nations Secretary General Ban Ki-moon said in a statement announcing the commitments.Most of the countries in the Horn of Africa region have shown impressive signs of economic growth with Ethiopia, Kenya and Sudan being among the most promising.
-The countries in this region also boast a wealth of mineral deposits, which would become more accessible and easy to commercialize with improved infrastructure.
+The countries of the Horn of Africa are making important yet unheralded progress in economic growth and political stability, United Nations Secretary General Ban Ki-moon said in a statement announcing the commitments.

-Now is a crucial moment to support those efforts, end the cycles of conflict and poverty, and move from fragility to sustainability,” Ban added.
+Now is a crucial moment to support those efforts, end the cycles of conflict and poverty, and move from fragility to sustainability,” Ban added

 NB: Photo UNDP.